dotnet/csharplang/spec/classes.md

 1. an accessor with a semicolon-only body
 2. usage of the `field` contextual keyword ([Keywords](lexical-structure.md#keywords)) within the accessors or expression body of the property.
 The `field` identifier is only considered the `field` keyword when there is no existing symbol named `field` in scope at that location.

-When a property is specified as an auto-property, a hidden, unnamed, backing field is automatically available for the property, and any semicolon-only `get` accessor is implemented to read from, and any semicolon-only `set` accessor to write to that backing field.
+When a property is specified as an auto-property, a hidden, unnamed, backing field is automatically available for the property.
+For auto-properties, any semicolon-only `get` accessor is implemented to read from, and any semicolon-only `set` accessor to write to its backing field.
 The backing field can be referenced directly using the `field` keyword within all accessors and within the property expression body.
 Because the field is unnamed, it cannot be used in a `nameof` expression.

 If the auto-property does not have a set accessor, the backing field can still be assigned to in the body of a constructor of the enclosing class.
 Such an assignment assigns directly to the backing field of the property.